bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Verse scroll key doesn't always work.

 # Post-Gatsby bugs
-* Bug where can select annotation with no dots.
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
 Not sure if pre or post Gatsby.

 # Minor issues, to be investigated while production is on master before Gatsby.